eyarzebinski/IvoryCoast_IVR_Reports/README.md

 # IvoryCoast_IVR_Reports
-Markdown files to generate, clean, and analyze data for IVR project reports.
+Markdown files to generate, clean, and analyze data for TRECC IVR project reports.

 For the following datasets:
 1. interactions